 Rapid urbanisation across Latin America requires investment in water supply and sanitation, flood mitigation and public transport systems to create liveable and productive cities.
 Widespread open tender processes and growing interest in public private partnership (PPP) models present opportunities for Victorian infrastructure providers.

-Medtech, pharma & healthcare
+Medtech, pharma and healthcare

 Victoria's world-leading and internationally recognised medical and pharmaceutical industries are strongly positioned to meet Latin America's growing demand for healthcare, medical, pharmaceutical and biotechnology services.

-- Victoria's total merchandise exports to Latin America exceeded A$250 million in 2016-17.
+- Victoria's total merchandise exports to Latin America & the Caribbean exceeded A$280 million in 2019-201

-- Two-way trade between Latin America and Victoria exceeded A$1.8 billion in 2016-17.
+- Two-way trade between Latin America & the Caribbean and Victoria exceeded A$1.9 billion in 2019-202

 - Latin America is the world’s most urbanised region with 80 per cent of the overall population living in cities and towns.
-This figure is expected to reach 90 per cent by 2050.
+This figure is expected to reach 90 per cent by 20504

-- The World Bank – Data (2016), https://data.worldbank.org/
+- The World Bank – Data, https://data.worldbank.org/

 Discover how your business can export to Latin America